Remote Deposit User Guide

 This screen will display the images suspected to be duplicates side by side with the current item on the left and the previously scanned item on the right.
 Data pertaining to the previously scanned item will be displayed beneath the image.
 If multiple suspected duplicates are found, page through the previously scanned items using the arrow buttons.

-Determine whether the item is a duplicate and click the Accept or Delete button.
+Determine whether the item is a duplicate and click to accept or delete.
 If multiple duplicates are detected, the service will automatically take you to the next item needing your attention.

-- Low Image Quality Items (Checks that are not legible, too dark or too light)
+- Items with low image quality (Checks that are not legible, too dark, or too light)

-- Simply remove the cover of the scanner and clean out the check track with a can of compressed air.
-This will remove any tiny paper particles down in the scanner itself.
+- Remove the cover of the scanner and clean out the check track using a can of compressed air.
+This will remove any paper particles in the scanner itself.

-- Run a cleaning card through the scanner as if is a check (these can be picked up at a local branch).
-This is a moist piece of paper, which cleans the rollers and track of the scanner.
+- Run a cleaning card through the scanner as if it is a check.
+This is a moist piece of paper which cleans the rollers and track of the scanner.
+These can be picked up at a local branch.

 Replacement Ink Cartridges